-This is so simple, I used tinned peaches in juice for this version, as we are in lockdown and peaches aren’t in season here.
-Also tinned fruit still count as one of your 5 a day!
+This is so simple, I used tinned peaches in juice for this version as we are in lockdown and peaches aren’t in season.
+Also, tinned fruit still count as one of your 5 a day!

 You could use any fruits you like, fresh, frozen or tinned.
-Blueberry is another favourite of mine.
+Blueberry is another favourite that works particularly well.

 350g self-raising flour